dennisnordberg/julia-school/content/julia/arrays.md

  "Neptune"
  ```

- Bye Mercury!
-Note that Pluto is also missing because we deleted it earlier in this tutorial.
+Now Mercury has been removed from our array too.
+Pluto is missing too, because we deleted it earlier.

-And then there were seven.

-### How to use the "deleteat!" function to remove a given item from a Julia array
+## How to remove an item from a Julia array by index number

- What if we don't want to delete the first or last item in a Julia array, but rather, a given item in the middle?
-If we know the index number of the item we want to remove, we can do this with the `deleteat!` function.
+Let's create a new array:

+`astronauts = ["Buzz Aldrin", "Neil Armstrong", "Michael Collins", "Yuri Gagarin"]`

+ What if we now want to delete, say, the third astronaut in our array?

+ We can do this with the `deleteat!` function.
 (It looks like the function name is "delete eat" but it's actually "delete at" 😂).

- In our array of what is now seven planets, we can delete Jupiter, the fourth item, like this:

- `deleteat!(planets, 4)`
+ `deleteat!(astronauts, 3)`

  We get:

  ```
- 6-element Array{String,1}:
- "Venus"
- "Mars"
- "Earth"
- "Saturn"
- "Uranus"
- "Neptune"
+ 3-element Vector{String}:
+ "Buzz Aldrin"
+ "Neil Armstrong"
+ "Yuri Gagarin"
  ```

- Bye Jupiter!
-Geez, only six planets left!

-### How to delete elements from an array by name in Julia
+## How to delete elements from an array by name in Julia

 There isn't a simple way to delete an element by name in Julia.
-However, there are a few complex approaches.
-Of these, the one I like is:
+However, there are a few slightly complex approaches.
+Of these, the one I like is below.

-`deleteat!(planets, findall(x->x=="Saturn",planets))`
+Say we have the following array:

+`rockets = ["Apollo", "Saturn", "Falcon Heavy"]`

+`deleteat!(rockets, findall(x->x=="Saturn",rockets))`

 We get:

 ```
-5-element Array{String,1}:
- "Venus"
- "Mars"
- "Earth"
- "Uranus"
- "Neptune"
+2-element Vector{String}:
+ "Apollo"
+ "Falcon Heavy"
  ```

-Bye Saturn!
-And then there were five.

-## How to add items to an array in Julia
+## How to add an item to an array in Julia

+Let's start with our original planets array (including Pluto) again:

+`planets = ["Mercury", "Venus", "Mars", "Earth", "Jupiter", "Saturn", "Uranus", "Neptune", "Pluto"]`

-NASA (with a little help from SpaceX and Blue Origin) have just discovered a new planet, Mythos*.
+And let's pretend NASA (with a little help from SpaceX and Blue Origin) have just discovered a new planet, Mythos.
 To add it to our `planets` array, we use `push!()`:

 `push!(planets, "Mythos")`

 We get:

 ```
-6-element Array{String,1}:
+10-element Vector{String}:
+ "Mercury"
  "Venus"
  "Mars"
  "Earth"
+ "Jupiter"
+ "Saturn"
  "Uranus"
  "Neptune"
+ "Pluto"
  "Mythos"
  ```

-* _Not really._

 ## How to find and replace strings in Julia arrays